There are currently no active references in this article.

 USDA Hardiness Zone 8-9

-Taxonomic note Juglans sigillata is closely related to the Walnut, J. regia L., but can be distinguished by the number of leaflets (9–15, vs. 5–9 in J. regia) and by the shell of the nut (extremely hard and covered with numerous deep pits, while in J. regia the shell is wrinkled, not pitted).
+The Iron Walnut is, at least to Western eyes, a distinctive tree, although its taxonomic status is rather uncertain.
+It is clearly very close to the familiar Persian Walnut, recognisable by the number of leaflets (9–15, vs. 5–9 in J. regia) and by the shell of the nut (extremely hard – hence the common name – and covered with numerous deep pits, while in J. regia the shell is wrinkled, not pitted).
+The notably acuminate tips and, sometimes, more than a hint of teeth on the leaflets are also distinctive.